Richard Hooker (author): MASH sequels

 Hornberger wrote the sequels to MASH — M*A*S*H Goes to Maine (1972) and M*A*S*H Mania (1977) — neither of which enjoyed the commercial success of the original.
 While MASH was a fairly faithful reflection of Hornberger's service in Korea, his sequels were diverse representations of the "Swamp Gang's" post-Korea activities in the fictional town of Spruce Harbor, Maine, from 1953 to the 1970s.
 Attempts to adapt M*A*S*H Goes to Maine into a film met with failure.

 The sequels are characterized by gentle humour, stereotypical local characters, and a nostalgic look at Maine and its people through Hornberger's eyes.
 Throughout, the "Swamp Gang" prospers, gets its own way most of the time, and generally becomes more conservative as the years pass.
 The men play golf and are sometimes thorns in the side of "the summer complaints" (tourists) and local bigwigs.

 A series of novels based on the franchise was published in between M*A*S*H Goes to Maine and M*A*S*H Mania in which the characters travel to various locations, including Moscow, New Orleans, San Francisco, and Paris.
 The books were credited to "Richard Hooker and William E. Butterworth", although they were written entirely by Butterworth.
 They were hastily written to capitalize on the TV show's popularity and were of dubious literary merit.
 The action was transposed to the 1970s so that people such as Henry Kissinger could be lampooned, but this would have made some of the characters quite old, if the descriptions in the first book were to be believed.
 For instance, Hot Lips would have been in her 60s, having been described as "fortyish" in the first novel.

 Later life and death

 After the success of his book and its screen adaptations, Hornberger continued to practice as a surgeon in Waterville until his retirement in 1988.
-During the later years of his practice, Hornberger indulged in medical research and published his research in peer-reviewed medical journals.
+During the later years of his practice, Hornberger did medical research and published his research in peer-reviewed medical journals.
 He died at the age of 73 on November 4, 1997, of leukemia.